 It’s a SPY BAR!!
 If you don’t know the password, you have to undergo a series of challenges at the door, all of which are televised to the other patrons in the bar.
 If you do know the password, don’t tell anyone.
 It’s a city secret.
 The Safehouse is everything spy and ridiculous slammed together with alcohol.
-If you’re seeking things to do in Milwaukee that are a little different, this is your answer.
+If you’re seeking things to do in Milwaukee that is a little different, this is your answer.
 There are hidden doors, spy games, and a noir-tinged martini menu that make this a great place to visit!

 779 N Front St, Milwaukee

 A great sports bar located downtown.
 Dukes on Water has cheap drinks and a fun atmosphere that always has a good crowd.
 It has a $1 Happy Hour every day!